Vice President, International

 Director Local Chapters West

-Louise Levien, Ph.D., CLP Louise has worked in a diverse series of assignments at Exxon and ExxonMobil in Upstream Research for over 30 years.
-She has performed research in Petrophysics, Geologic Modeling, and Visualization, supervised diverse research programs and held several assignments in Planning and Analysis.
-After working with IP from the business side of ExxonMobil for many years, Louise joined the ExxonMobil Upstream Research Center’s Commercial, Intellectual Property and Licensing group in 2007.
-She is responsible for IP processes, the intellectual property aspects of agreements, and licensing transactions impacting ExxonMobil's upstream business.
+Louise Levien, Ph.D., CLP Louise has recently retired from a career that included a diverse series of assignments at Exxon and ExxonMobil in Upstream Research.
+During her career she has performed research in Petrophysics, Geologic Modeling, and Visualization, supervised diverse research programs and held several assignments in Planning and Analysis.
+After working with IP from the scientific side of ExxonMobil for many years, Louise joined the ExxonMobil Upstream Research Company’s Commercial, Intellectual Property and Licensing group in 2007.
+She was responsible for IP processes, the intellectual property aspects of agreements, and licensing transactions impacting ExxonMobil's upstream business.
 She holds a ScB degree in Geological Sciences from Brown University and MS and PhD degrees in Geochemistry from Stony Brook University.
-She is a Certified Licensing Professional.
+She is a Certified Licensing Professional and co-inventor on two patents.

 [back to top]